ekzyis/physicsbot/README.md

 Current features:
 - greets a new member and encourages him to read the rules (without enforcing it)
 - sets user roles via message reactions
+- scrapes from websites to keep embeds up to date